How to create and configure Self-hosted Integration Runtime

 You can associate multiple nodes by simply installing the Self-hosted Integration Runtime software from the download center and by registering it by either of the Authentication Keys obtained from New-AzureRmDataFactoryV2IntegrationRuntimeKey cmdlet as described in the Tutorial

 You do not need to create new Self-hosted Integration Runtime for associating each node.
+You can install the self-hosted integration runtime on another machine and register it using the same Authentication Key.

 System tray icons/ notifications